Munmorah PCC

 Testing of post-combustion capture technology and suitable CO2 absorbents

-Munmorah PCC is one of two Australian pilots being run by CSIRO as part of the Asia Pacific Partnership (APP) on Clean Development and Climate’s project CFE-06-06, which is testing post-combustion capture for coal-fired power plants.
-The second pilot is Tarong PCC. [hyperlink to this proj].
+The original pilot was focusing on adapting the ammonia absorption process for Australian coal-fired power plants.
+It was one of two Australian pilots being run by CSIRO as part of the Asia Pacific Partnership (APP) on Clean Development and Climate’s project CFE-06-06, which is testing post-combustion capture for coal-fired power plants.
+The second pilot is Tarong PCC.
+Download the APP project report, June 2012, here.

 Financing

-Part-funding for the pilot scheme has been provided by the Australian Coal Association’s COAL21 Fund – administered by ACALET – which has allocated A$50 million to pilot and demonstration projects in NSW.
-There is also support through the APP.
+Part-funding for the pilot scheme was provided by the Australian Coal Association’s COAL21 Fund – administered by ACALET – which has allocated A$50 million to pilot and demonstration projects in NSW.
+There was also support through the APP.

 Timing